Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2015/08/how-switzerland-invented-rankings-and-became-a-nation-of-science.md

 The Swiss Academy of Sciences (SCNAT) is celebrating its 200th anniversary under the motto «The natural sciences up close»: through Saturday 15 August 2015, installations, guided tours and lectures on the world of the natural sciences will be open to the public at locations throughout Zurich.

 The programme also includes tours and lectures at ETH Zurich, for example in the Entomological Collection, at focusTerra, about the earthquakes in Switzerland, in the image archive of the ETH Bibliothek, or about quarks, Higgs and leptons.

+For a personal experience of the world of science, there is also the ScienceGuide , the downloadable app for science activities in Switzerland.